Explore the possibilities...

-NCPL Moves Into Phase 4.5 of COVID-19 Response
+NCPL Remains in Phase 4.5 of COVID-19 Response

 The Newton County Public Library will remain on Phase 4.5 of its phased reopening plan.
 Lake Village, Morocco and Roselawn Libraries will be open regular hours.

 “This phase of reopening does not permit groups or organizations to use our community rooms, and our study rooms are still closed” stated Library Director Mary K. Emmrich.